vozhyk-/emacs/README.md

 #### For archlinux users

-This repository contains PKGBUILD, so you can do to install:
+This repository contains PKGBUILD, so you can install by:

 ```
 mkdir /tmp/emacs